Credit Transfer and Recognition

 Application for Cloud students

 If you think you may qualify for Credit Transfer and Recognition (CTR) you need to apply when you submit your online application for your course.
 Certified copies of all necessary supporting documents such as your original transcripts, certificates and unit/subject descriptions and should be included as directed.

 You will be advised of the success of your application for CTR when the University's offer of enrolment is sent to you.
 You cannot apply for CTR for studies you have not yet completed.
 If you were still completing other study when you first submitted your application for entry, and you are subsequently successful with those studies, you can apply for additional credit.
 If your enrolment needs any adjustment at this time it is your responsibility to vary your enrolment online in accordance with the timelines set out in the University Handbook.

 CTR is not normally granted for studies completed elsewhere once you have started your Deakin course.
-If you do wish to apply for CTR for any other studies you are doing concurrent with your Deakin studies, you must obtain faculty approval beforehand from an enrolment officer.
+If you do wish to apply for CTR for any other studies you are doing concurrent with your Deakin studies, you must obtain faculty approval beforehand from a Student Adviser.

-For any enquiries regarding the process and eligibility, please contact a faculty student adviser at one of our support centres or via email or phone.
+For any enquiries regarding the process and eligibility, please contact a Student Adviser at one of our support centres or via email or phone.